 - Carefully remove 12 of the outermost leaves from a large head of cabbage then cook them in salted, boiling water until they’re pliable.
 DOWNSIDE: They can be difficult to peel off.
 You have to be extremely careful not to tear the leaves when removing them.

 - Dunk the entire head of cabbage into a pot of salted boiling water and carefully peel leaves off the head of cabbage until you have enough.
 DOWNSIDE: You end up with a small, semi-cooked leftover inner part of the head of cabbage.

 If I have an immediate use for the remainder of a head of cabbage such as soup or a quick stir-fry, I prefer the second method.
-I say immediate because if you leave the semi-cooked cabbage sealed up more than a day or two in a plastic bag or plastic container, when you open it, you’ll have something that smells like a batch of sauerkraut.
+I say immediately because if you leave the semi-cooked cabbage sealed up more than a day or two in a plastic bag or plastic container, you’ll have something that smells like a batch of sauerkraut when you open it.
 Just saying.